 - Do not use nonoxynol 9 foam rectally.

 - Wash your hands before and after use.

 - If you want to douche, wait at least 6 hours after last intercourse.

-- If used the right way, nonoxynol 9 foam works at once.
-Each use lasts for up to 1 hour.
-Use nonoxynol 9 foam again before each time you have sex.
+- If used the correct way before you have sex, nonoxynol 9 foam works right away and lasts for up to 1 hour.
+Use nonoxynol 9 foam again each time you have sex.